 Manchester Care and Repair (MC&R) – an HIA and registered charity that works across Greater Manchester and is supported by local authorities, the NHS and many others, has been running a Home from Hospital service since 2012.
 A description of the service is contained in the following article Helping Hand for the Vulnerable

 Partnership between Nottingham Silverlinks and Lings bar hospital.
-See Spotlight on Silverlinks hospital partnership for further information
+See Silverlinks in hospitals for further information.

 Good practice cameos many of which are supporting people to return home from hospital – https://homeadaptationsconsortium.wordpress.com/good-practice

 Hospital 2 Home

 The Hospital 2 Home pack provides essential information for people working in health, housing, social care and the voluntary sector to help them to support older patients to return home safely after a hospital stay and reduce the risk of readmission.

 Creation of the pack was initiated by Care & Repair England and produced by a broad Task and Finish group with representatives from Chartered Institute of Housing, Housing LIN, British Geriatrics Society, Royal College of Nursing, ADASS, College of Occupational Therapists, British Red Cross, Age UK, Foundations, Local Government Association and the Kings Fund and supported by The Department of Communities and Local Government and the Department of Health.